AlexanderHarrison/Cachr/README.md

-You can emulate this behaviour by passing in a mutable reference to some cache struct every time you call a function needing it, but this rapidly becomes tedious and unnecessary.
+You can emulate this behaviour by passing in a mutable reference to some cache struct every time you call a function needing it, but this rapidly becomes tedious.

 ### Comparison to [elsa](https://crates.io/crates/elsa)?

 Elsa is broader in features, but is more complex than Cachr.
-This crate only allows Boxed objects, only provides a HashMap implementation, but does so in 80 lines of simple, tested, benchmarked code.
+This crate only allows boxed objects, only provides a hashmap implementation, but does so in 80 lines of simple, tested, benchmarked code.

 Cachr also provides `get_or_insert` semantics, which skips a repeat hash lookup in the common case of needing to compute something if has not yet been cached.
 Elsa does not provide this.
-Other than this case, Cachr and Alsa both perform identically to standard HashMap.
+Other than this case, Cachr and Elsa both perform identically to standard HashMap.